-Borax and boric acid are essentially the same thing.
+Borax and boric acid are essentially the same thing and normally associated with making homemade laundry soap.
 Both materials contain the element boron.
 Usually, Borax is mined and refined from tourmaline, kernite, and colemanite.
 Boric acid is mined from the mineral sassolite.
 In general, the two materials act the same and, in theory, can control pests equally well (although that wasn’t my personal experience).

 The way that these materials work is by eroding the waxy coating on an insect’s skin, which causes it to dehydrate and die.
 Usually, to get insects interested in the powder, you may have to add a bait to the powder, by mixing it with sugar, honey, jelly, peanut butter, or another tasty material.
 Wasps are attracted to boric acid-laced meats.
 Within a few days, the insects that touch or eat the powder will die.